The Reivers Cycle Route is a waymarked coast to coast cycle route from the North Sea to the Irish Sea coast in Cumbria.

 The route heads north west to the forests surrounding the Kielder Reservoir.
 It then heads back south west via quiet moorland roads and into Carlisle.

-It skirts the northern end of the Lake District at the back of Skiddaw, runs through Cockermouth to the coast at Workington, then down the coast to finish in Whitehaven.
+It skirts the northern end of the Lake District at the back of Skiddaw and runs through Cockermouth to the coast at Workington.
+From there the route follows cycle paths down the coast to finish in Whitehaven.

-It’s wilder country than the C2C, and a longer cycle route, but with fewer big climbs.
+Overall, it’s wilder country than the C2C, and a longer cycle route, with fewer big climbs.

-It is an excellent cycle-touring route.
+It really is an excellent cycle-touring route.
 I certainly enjoyed it when I rode it!

-Or put the map in your basket below.
+Or put a map in your basket below.